ClaudiaHeYun/Novel-coronavirus/data.md

 #### Population

-This data was pulled from the Canadian, Australian,
+This data was pulled from the Canadian, Australian, US, and Chinese census bureaus.
+Since this is a crucial government metric, we can be reasonably confident about the veracity and cleanliness of the data, although you never know.

-### Source Reputations

 ### Data Cleanliness